Find Nursing Colleges

 Biddeford, ME

-University of New England ranked #10 on this year’s Best Nursing Master’s Degree Schools in the New England Region list.
-Located in the midsize suburb of Biddeford, UNE is a private not-for-profit college with a moderately-sized student population.
+University of New England did quite well in this year’s ranking of the best places for nursing students to get a master’s degree.
+It came in at #10 on the list.
+Located in the suburb of Biddeford, UNE is a private not-for-profit school with a moderately-sized student population.

 Read full report on Nursing at University of New England